Here’s What Great Referral Email Campaigns Look Like

 Since we were doing this mobile relaunch coming up soon, the entire core mobile team was focused on it, we couldn’t get anybody.
 So Amy and Jimmy went for a 1-week offsite training in mobile development with Big Nerd Ranch (they wrote the book on Android/iOS programming), were embedded in the mobile team for a while.

 Had a really good effect for the whole team- we helped them crush a couple of bugs, now they have friends on the website, win-win.

 Amy was the earliest member of the growth team.
 We gathered our knowledge together, came up with these sketches for how we wanted people to use our referrals product.

-We got so excited with these mockups that we posted them all around the office.
-That got us a lot more awareness, people got excited about what we were building.
-Jason had just finished a big backend project, and he wanted to work something really big, and he wanted to join us.
+We got so excited about these mockups that we posted them all around the office.
+That got us a lot more awareness and people got excited about what we were building.
+Jason had just finished a big backend project, and he wanted to work something huge, and he wanted to join us.

 5 people on the team.
 1 product manager, 1 designer, 3 engineers.
 Kickass team, almost like a startup.